• Skip to content

 • Bulk Book Purchase Offers

-• Courses & Events
+• Online Courses

-• B2B Storytelling Workshop
+• Workbook Workshop

 • Resources

-Be Generous And Strategic in Book Marketing
+Be Generous and Strategic in Book Marketing

 I often speak about book marketing to various groups of writers.
 Sometimes the writers all belong to a single genre (like Sisters in Crime).
 Sometimes everyone is self-publishing, but writing in different genres.
 And sometimes, as at the San Francisco Writer’s Conference, people write in all genres, following various paths to publication.